-I underestimated the changes that would take place in all of our lives upon Tessa's birth.
-I had no clue about the impact Tessa's arrival would have on me.
-I was totally clueless about the changes taking place in Deb (I barely recognized her to be honest).
+I underestimated the changes that would take place in all of our lives upon Tessa’s birth.
+I had no clue about the impact Tessa’s arrival would have on me.
+I was totally clueless about the changes taking place in my wife (I barely recognized her, to be honest).

 Here is my list of the unexpected things I learned upon becoming a first-time daddy.
-Go ahead and add your own experiences here.
+Go ahead and add your own experiences below.